-Open society and creativity in Chueca
+Open Society and creativity in the Chueca Neighborhood of Madrid

 The NH Concierge’s Tips

-Experience one of the world's best street parties
+Experience one of the world's best street parties in Chueca, Madrid

-But thanks to Chueca's phenomenal array of non-exclusive clubs and bars - from elegant cocktail terraces to underground raves and pensioner institutions - you do not have to be here for the Gay Pride to enjoy the nightlife.
+But thanks to Chueca's phenomenal array of non-exclusive clubs and bars - from elegant cocktail terraces to underground raves and pensioner institutions - you do not have to be here for the Gay Pride to enjoy nightlife.

-Alongside Chueca's vibrant nightlife has come an open, expressive environment giving life to some of the city's most creative fashion designers and emerging contemporary artists, many of whom have taken up residence in the neighbourhood and have works on display in different forms.
+Alongside Chueca neighborhoods vibrant nightlife in Madrid has come an open, expressive environment giving life to some of the city's most creative fashion designers and emerging contemporary artists, many of whom have taken up residence in the neighborhood and have works on display in different forms.
 A lot of the city's cultural output begins in Chueca, in some form, and it's a good place to get a head start on the coming trends before they hit the rest of Europe.
-To take a piece of this fashion scene away with you, seek out some of the cool boutiques on the major shopping boulevards of Fuencarral Street and Calle Augusto Figueroa, where one can find anything the body requires, the mind desires, and even some surprises that have not yet been dreamed of.
+To take a piece of this fashion scene away with you, seek out some of the trendy boutiques on the major shopping boulevards of Fuencarral Street and Calle Augusto Figueroa, where one can find anything the body requires, the mind desires, and even some surprises that have not yet been dreamed of.
 Elsewhere around Chueca, hidden galleries and temporary exhibits offer unique art pieces for the more introspective connoisseurs.
 It may not have the reputation of Madrid's Prado district for museum art or its highbrow catwalks for fashion - but it also lacks the overblown prices and the crowds of visitors.

 Whatever happens, the palate will thrive